cirosantilli/android-cheat/adb.md

 ## install

 TODO: mention udev, device will ask for permission on screen.
+Then do:

+      sudo "$(which adb)" kill-server
+      sudo "$(which adb)" start-server

 Install given apk to a device: